simonushie/sturfapp/README.md

 # sturfapp
-sturf inc
+sturf v1

-prototype site for sturf project built with flask in the main branch
+prototype package for sturf project built with flask in the main branch